Ansible-RH-Madrid/RHV-Ansible-Workshop/README.md

 <br />

 # Lab 1.4 - Create Virtual Machine
 Virtual machines can be created from templates or can have the operating system installed from its installation media.
 For the purpose of this lab, you’ll be creating a virtual machine from a template.
+Using the vertical menu on the left, go to Compute → Virtual Machines.
+Click New to open the New Virtual Machine window.

 Considering this scenario, you’ll be creating a virtual machine with the following information: